gxespino/gxespino.github.io/_posts/2015-09-21-ruby-d-camp.markdown

 ##DCamp's Takeaway

-True to it's overall theme: **DCamp leaves you wanting more.** Whether it's from the sessions you attended and the new technologies you want to explore, or the amazing people you meet and the issues they inspire you to tackle--Ruby DCamp whets your intellectual appetite.
+True to it's overall theme: **DCamp leaves you wanting more.** Whether it's from the sessions you attended and the new technologies you want to explore, or the amazing people you met and the issues they inspire you to tackle--Ruby DCamp whets your intellectual appetite.

 Ruby DCamp is a wonderful late year tune up for software developers to renew their fervor for learning and growing.
 Thanks to Evan, the organizers, and all the attendees for an amazing experience.
 I hope to see all of you next year while connecting with many of you all throughout the year.